Scams, Hoaxes, & Fraud

 Scam artists use clever schemes to defraud millions of people around the globe each year.
 Being on guard online can help you maximize the benefits of the internet and minimize your chance of being defrauded.
 Learn how to recognize common scams and what you can do to avoid them.
-The information below is courtesy of On Guard Online, a government website to help you be safe, secure and responsible online.
+The information below is meant to help you be safe, secure, and responsible.
 Visit On Guard Online for more information.

 When internet fraudsters impersonate a business to trick you into giving out your personal information, it’s called phishing.
 Don’t reply to email, text, or pop-up messages that ask for your personal or financial information.
 Don’t click on links within them either – even if the message seems to be from an organization you trust.
 It isn’t.
 Legitimate businesses don’t ask you to send sensitive information through insecure channels.

 Consumers should be vigilant.
 For more information on phishing, visit any of the following:

 Federal Trade Commission – http://www.ftc.gov/bcp/edu/pubs/consumer/alerts/alt127.htm

 Anti-Phishing Working Group – http://www.antiphishing.org

 OCC Consumer Protection News – http://www.occ.gov/Consumer/phishing.htm

 Test your knowledge of Phishing Scams with a game!

 Scammers use email, online ads, pop ups, and search results to trick you into sending them money and personal information.
 One way to outsmart them?
 Use your email’s spam filter to screen the email you get.
 Then forward any email that seems suspicious to email@example.com.